gooseleggs/certscan/README.md

 When NMAP does a scan, it might find a host:port combination, but if you have, for example a number of web servers running on that port, it will not find the other servers.
 By passing through/creating the *NAMED_SCANFILE* file, a list of URLs:ports or ip:port combinations in testssl.sh format will also be scanned and added to the output.
 This way, a complete picture can be found.

 ## Dashboard
 The dashboard is distributed as part of my testssl.sh-masscan fork.
 Therefore, jump to that repo to download the dashbaord.
-The repo is located here: [https://github.com/gooseleggs/testssl.sh-masscan]
+The repo is located here: https://github.com/gooseleggs/testssl.sh-masscan.

 # Docker
+I highly recommend that this is run in a docker container, as it requires privileges to the change the host files to enable this to work correctly.
+Testssl.sh does not allow to pass through a CN name.
+To get around this, the host file is manipulated so that it is started using a hostname.
+By doing this in a docker container, the host system IS NOT being manipulated.

 To build this as a docker image, clone the git repository, then run

 `docker build -t certscan.sh:latest .`